guardian/engineering-performance-framework/README.md

         <li>Leads by example to promote and encourage a culture of continuous improvement within their team.</li>
         <li>Performs detailed R&D on new technologies and architecture patterns, and frames and shares the results accordingly.</li>
         <li>Ensures that all members of the team are brought on board with new solutions, processes and technologies.</li>
-        <li>Works with Product, UX and other relevant disciplines to identify potential new opportunities for the business based on data.†</li>
       </ul>
     </td>
   </tr>